btalyta/norrisApp/README.md

 ### Installation:

-It requires iOS 13, xCode 11 and CocoaPods.
+It requires iOS 13, Xcode 11 and CocoaPods.

 Clone the repo and install the dependencies: